 On April 24th, the one-year anniversary of the Rana Plaza disaster, people around the world will be wearing their clothes inside out while asking and answering one simple question: “Who made your clothes?”

 Take a look right now: Where were you clothes, shoes and accessories made?
 Do you trust that the companies you bought them from were treating their employees fairly and the environment of the country where they were made well?
-If you'd like to see real change in the fashion industry, follow the campaign on Facebook
+If you'd like to see real change in the fashion industry, follow the campaign on Facebook and Twitter (there will also be events in New York City, London, and other international locations as well).
+Check out Fashion Revolution Day's international page here.

 So far, the response has been amazing: In just a few short days since the campaign has launched, it has garnered attention from all corners of the globe.